Follow us on:

 That said all of the crew received basic training in the use of a musket.
 The ship's Master at Arms was specifically ordered when training the crew "to direct their attention to the pointing of their muskets well before they fire them". (see Regulations and Instructions Relating to His Majesty's Service at Sea (1808) for further information)

 Royal Navy Seaman to the left using this Sea Service musket in the Defeat of the Ashantis, 1824 by Dennis Dighton

 Reproduced here is the 1778 model of the Sea Service musket.
 It adopted the 1777 style straight lock at this time.
 In addition a steel ramrod became standard and a small spring catch as added to the first pipe to keep the rammer from falling out.
 As you can see no brass nose cap was used on this nor any other model of sea service musket.

 After the study of a number of originals, (see an original in Canadian War Museum collection) the presence of a trigger plate seems to be more common then not (see original trigger plate with remnants of blacking on it).
 The tang screw ends in a small square nut in front of the trigger.
 This element was adopted into the 3rd model brown bess.
 The trigger guard is short and quite simple in design and the musket itself was one of manufacturing efficiency than elegance.

-The lock is made with strong durable springs and has a case-hardened frizzen (hammer) that throws good sparks (our new process of cyanide hardening has made this even more durable).
-The ramrod has a threaded end and when in the barrel has 1 inch of length past the muzzle for easy handling.
-We use a cyanide case-hardening factory process that makes sparking both more reliable and longer lasting.
+The lock is made with strong durable springs and has a case-hardened frizzen (hammer) that throws good sparks (our new process of industrial hardening has made this even more durable).
+The ramrod has a tight end and when in the barrel has 1 inch of length past the muzzle for easy handling.
+We use a industrial case-hardening factory process that makes sparking both more reliable and longer lasting.
 Presently no other musket provider uses this technique.

 *What our Customers said*